The-Distributed-Computing-Project/Distributed-Compute-Coin/README.md

 The new command will be:
 ```
---buy-computation <funds> <container> [cpu-power] [gpu-power]      Create a program on the network, and allocate <funds> to be paid to the respective miners.
-Optionally, the [cpu-power] option can specify an integer between 0-10, between lowest cpu power required and max cpu power required.
-The [gpu-power] option is similar.
+--buy-computation <funds> <container> [cpu-power] [gpu-power] [memory]     Create a program on the network, and allocate <funds> to be paid to the respective miners.
 ```
+Optionally, the `[cpu-power]` option can specify an integer between 0-10, between lowest cpu power required and max cpu power required.
+The `[gpu-power]` option is similar.
+The `[memory]` option is used to specify how much RAM the container has access to in GB.
+By default, this value is 2 GB.

 ## Using:
 * OpenSSL